Tomatoes, peppers, strawberries in Greenland's Arctic valleys

 Major commercial crop production is still in its infancy.
 But it is a sign of changes here that Greenland's government set up a commission this year to study how a changing climate may help farmers increase agricultural production and replace expensive imported foods.

 Change is already underway.
-Potatoes grown commercially in southern Greenland reached over 100 metric tons in 2012, double that of 2008.
+Potatoes grown commercially in southern Greenland reached over 100 tonnes in 2012, double that of 2008.
 Vegetable production in the region may double this year compared with 2012, according to government data.

 Some politicians hope global warming will allow this country a quarter the size of the United States to reduce its dependency on former colonial master Denmark for much of its food as political parties push for full independence.